 We have two growth models which describe the basic growth trend in a population.
 These are:

-- Exponential growth – In an ideal condition where there is unlimited supply of food and resources, the population growth will follow an exponential order.
-Consider a population of size N and birth rate be represented as b, death rate as Rate of change of N can be given by the equation
+- Exponential growth – In an ideal condition where there is an unlimited supply of food and resources, the population growth will follow an exponential order.
+Consider a population of size N and birth rate be represented as b, death rate as d, the rate of change of N can be given by the equation

 dN/dt = (b-d) x N

 dN/dt = rN